transformerlab/transformerlab-docs/for-teams/advanced-install/authentication.md

 `<API_BASE_URL>/auth/oidc-0/callback`

-For a second provider use `oidc-1`, then `oidc-2`, and so on.
-The login page will show a "Continue with &lt;name&gt;" button for each configured OIDC provider.
+For additional providers, increment the index (`oidc-1`, `oidc-2`, and so on).
+The login page displays a "Continue with &lt;name&gt;" button for each configured provider.